 6. Learn to code

 Because if you can’t resolve to learn how to use the tools of your trade when you’re refreshed and feeling rejuvenated, when is it ever going to happen?
 Seven years and counting, chaps.
 That’s when the kids who’ve learnt to code at school will start to graduate.
-So I’ll see you at our September Try Programming for Publishers course, right?
+So you’ll be coming to our next Try Programming for Publishers course, right?

 Don’t waste the feeling of rejuvenation and freshness that the summer break provides on catching up with your emails.
 Make the next four months until the Christmas break count.
 Use them to make sure that, this time next year, things have improved.
 Because it’s urgent now: you’ve only got a few decades left.